 How to join?

-If you are interested in joining GIN Africa you should email: firstname.lastname@example.org and you will be added to the email list.
+If you are interested in joining GIN Africa, please email: firstname.lastname@example.org.

 Welcome to the GIN Arab Regional Community web pages.
 With the movement towards evidence-based health care and accreditation of health care institutions, many of the Arab countries have become increasingly interested in clinical practice guidelines as the way to provide evidence-based health care and thereby satisfying the accreditation standards.
 GIN, as the international body that connects all guidelines developers, implementers, researchers, students, and other stakeholders, has a pivotal role to play in pushing forwards this guideline activity throughout the region.